To Do

 • After Orientation

-• Learn how to get involved on campus at the Involvement Fair, date to be announced.
+• Learn how to get involved on campus at the Involvement Fair on February 1.